cypriss/mouth-instrument/README.md

     # Gauge values like this:
     Mouth.gauge("myapp.subscriber_count", 1230) # I have 1230 customers right now!

+## View your metrics

 Please see the [Mouth](http://www.github.com/cypriss/mouth) project for more information!
+This gem plays a supporting role to core Mouth gem.